 The BATFE has proposed the reclassification of rifle ammunition that can be shot out of guns like the Thompson-Center Contender and regulate it like pistol ammunition.
-What that means to us is that rifle ammunition that they would consider "armor piercing" would become more tightly regulated, which is my euphemism for "impossible to get".
+What that means to us is that rifle ammunition that they would consider “armor piercing” would become more tightly regulated, which is my euphemism for “impossible to get”.
 This would include the inexpensive surplus and Eastern European ammunition we use for plinking.
 It will also restrict full metal jacket rifle ammunition, which is the bread and butter of anyone who enjoys precision shooting.

 UPDATE 3: NY Paper Publishes Legal Gun Permit Holders Names – Contact & Home Address info for Janet Hasson, President & Publisher, LOHUD.com

 President & Publisher,

 Journal News Media Group, is reported to dwell at 3 Gate House Lane, Mamaroneck NY, 10543, and with a home or work telephone number of (914) 694-5204 and / or -5203.
 Janet reportedly takes her email at email@example.com